timgluz/versioneye-core/README.md

 source ./scripts/set_vars_for_dev.sh
 ```

-The most important env. variables are the ones for the backend systems, which point to MongoDB, ElasticSearch,
+The most important env. variables are the ones for the backend services, which point to MongoDB, ElasticSearch,
 RabbitMQ and Memcached.

 ## Install dependencies

-If the backend systems are all up and running and the environment variables are set correctly
+If the backend services are all up and running and the environment variables are set correctly
 you can install the dependencies with `bundler`.
 If `bundler` is not installed on your machine
 run this command: